-- (1) Every local authority must make or change its policy statements or plans to require that if a resource consent application is required in relation to an indigenous biodiversity matter, the application is not considered unless it includes a report that: - (a) is prepared by a qualified and experienced ecologist; and - (b) complies with subclause (2); and - (c) is commensurate with the scale and significance (to indigenous biodiversity) of the proposal. - (2) The report by the ecologist must: - (a) include a description of the adverse effects of the proposal on indigenous biodiversity and how those effects will be managed using the effects management hierarchy; and
+- (1) Every local authority must make or change its policy statements and plans to require that, in relation to an application for a resource consent for an activity that would have more than minor adverse effects on indigenous biodiversity, the application is not considered unless it includes a report that: - (a) is prepared by a suitably qualified ecologist and, as required, any other person with suitable expertise, such as someone with expertise in mātauranga Māori; and - (b) complies with subclause (2); and - (c) is commensurate with the scale and significance (to indigenous biodiversity) of the proposal. - (2) The report must:

-- (b) identify any effects on identified taonga; and - (c) identify the ecosystem services associated with indigenous biodiversity at the site; and - (d) include an assessment of the ecological integrity and connectivity within and beyond the site; and - (e) include mātauranga Māori and tikanga Māori assessment methodology, where relevant;and - (f) if biodiversity offsetting is proposed, set out: - a detailed plan of what is proposed, including a quantified loss and gain calculation, the currency used in the calculation, and the data that informs the calculation and plan; and - (ii) a description of how the relevant principles in Appendix 3 of the National Policy Statement for Indigenous Biodiversity have been addressed; and - (iii) an assessment of the likely success of the plan in achieving a net gain in biodiversity values: - (g) if biodiversity compensation is proposed, set out: - (i) a detailed plan of what is proposed; and - (ii) a description of how the relevant principles in Appendix 4 of the National Policy Statement for Indigenous Biodiversity have been addressed; and - (iii) an assessment of the likely success of the plan in achieving its outcomes.
+- (a) include a description of the existing ecological features and values of the site; and - (b) include a description of the adverse effects of the proposal on indigenous biodiversity and how those effects will be managed; and - (c) identify any effects on identified taonga; and - identify the ecosystem services associated with indigenous biodiversity at the site; - (e) include an assessment of the ecological integrity and connectivity within and beyond the site; and - (f) include mātauranga Māori and tikanga Māori assessment methodology, where relevant; and - (g) if biodiversity offsetting is proposed, set out: - (i) a detailed plan of what is proposed, including a quantified loss and gain calculation, the currency used in the calculation, and the data that informs the calculation and plan; and - (ii) a description of how the relevant principles in Appendix 3 of this National Policy Statement have been addressed; and - (iii) an assessment of the likely success of the plan in achieving a net gain in biodiversity values; and - (h) if biodiversity compensation is proposed, set out: - (i) a detailed plan of what is proposed; and - (ii) a description of how the relevant principles in Appendix 4 of this National Policy Statement have been addressed; and - (iii) an assessment of the likely success of the plan in achieving its outcomes.